CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 2.3.Ti=Investigatory Powers

-2.3.sec=Nothing in this section may be construed to prevent the attorney general of a State from exercising the powers conferred on such attorney general by the laws of such State to conduct investigations or to administer oaths or affirmations or to compel the attendance of witnesses or the production of documentary and other evidence.
+2.3.sec=Nothing in this section may be construed to prevent the attorney general of a {State} from exercising the powers conferred on such attorney general by the laws of such {State} to conduct investigations or to administer oaths or affirmations or to compel the attendance of witnesses or the production of documentary and other evidence.

 2.=[02/Bit/Sec_03]